derrickfaulks/Useful-Powershell-Scripts/README.md

-# Useful-Powershell-Scripts
+# Useful-Scripts
-This is a just a simple repo with all of the PowerShell scripts that I have created.
+This is a just a simple repo with all of the PowerShell scripts, batch files and more that I have created.